Metasebia Yoseph

-Metasebia Yoseph is an Ethiopian-American author, and media entrepreneur.
-She is the founder of Addis Futures Lab, a cultural strategy and advisory platform, and Design Week Addis Ababa, Ethiopia’s international design festival.
-Yoseph is also the co-founder of the media company D!NK TV and the author of A Culture of Coffee (2013).
-She received the Interledger Foundation’s Grant for the Web, awarded for projects in digital finance and media innovation.
+Metasebia Yoseph is an Ethiopian-American author and media entrepreneur.
+She founded Design Week Addis Ababa, Ethiopia's first international design festival, and Addis Futures Lab, a cultural strategy platform.
+She is the co-founder of D!NK TV, whose reality series Latey: Looking for Love has been described by the BBC as Ethiopia's first dating show.
+Her book A Culture of Coffee (2013) is archived by the Library of Congress.

 Early life and education

 Yoseph was born in Washington, D.C.
-She earned a Bachelor of Arts in art history from the University of Maryland in 2009 and a Master of Arts in communication, culture, and technology from Georgetown University in 2013.
+She studied art history at the University of Maryland, graduating in 2009, and received a Master of Arts in communication, culture, and technology from Georgetown University in 2013.

 Entrepreneurship and career

 Yoseph founded Design Week Addis Ababa in 2015, an international design festival that has included exhibitions, workshops, and collaborations with organizations such as the British Council and foreign embassies.
 In 2025, Yoseph transitioned leadership of the festival to a new team and continues to serve as an advisor.

 Between 2016 and 2018, she worked in the financial technology sector as Chief Marketing Officer and Senior Business Innovation Manager at Kifiya Financial Technology.
 During this period, she contributed to the development of MELA, a remittance service launched with Mastercard, and YeneGuzo, a transport payment system created with government partners.

 In 2018, Yoseph established Addis Futures Lab, a cultural strategy and advisory platform focused on innovation and market development in Africa.
 The Lab focuses on sectors related to Africa’s economic and cultural development, including media and entertainment, sustainable beauty, agri-processing, cultural intelligence, educational, and financial technology.
 Projects have included cultural heritage digitization in partnership with Google Arts & Culture and advisory work for development agencies and cultural institutions.

 She co-founded D!NK TV in 2022, a youth-focused media company.
 Its reality series Latey: Looking for Love has been described as Ethiopia’s first dating show and received more than 600,000 views within two months of its premiere.